z3r0-c001/BrowserBackup/README.md

 1. Check the [Troubleshooting](#troubleshooting) section
 2. Run the diagnostic script: `python3 brave_diagnostic.py`
 3. Open an issue with detailed error information
-4. Include your WSL version and Python version
+4. Include your WSL version, Python version, and browser type

 ---

-*Made with ❤️ for the WSL and Brave community*
+*Made with ❤️ for the WSL and browser community*